mizu-bai/He-Atom-Hartree-Fock/README.md

-# He-Atom-Hartree-Fock
+# He Atom Hartree Fock

-Simple Implementation of Hartree-Fock for He Atom
+Simple Implementation of Hartree-Fock Method to Calculate the Ground State Electronic Energy of He Atom

 ## Introduction